deeporiginbio/deeporigin-client/docs/how-to/managed-data/write-data.md

 The value must be one of the options in the list.
 If it is not, an error will be raised showing the list of legal options.

 ### Write Boolean data

-We can write a Boolean value to a cell in a database that is of type `boolean` using:
+Run the following to write a Boolean value to a cell in a database:

 === "CLI"